Walk based Laplacians for Modeling Diffusion on Complex Networks: Going for a stroll: -walk Laplacians k walk Laplacians and their backtrack-downweighted version

 \begin{definition} For any $k\in\mathbb{N}$, the \textit{$k$-walk Laplacian} is defined as

 \end{definition} We point out that, differently from their path-based equivalents $\mathcal{L}_k$, these matrices may be dense even for sparse graphs.
 The sparsity (or otherwise) of $\mathbb{L}_k$ will depend on the connectivity structure of the graph; for example, whenever $A$ is primitive\footnote{An adjacency matrix is said to be primitive if it is irreducible and has only one eigenvalue of maximum modulus; see, e.g.,~\cite[Definition 8.5.0, Theorem 8.5.2]{MR2978290}.} there exists $k>0$ such that $A^k>0$.
 Still, the computation of $\mathbb{L}_k$ is much simpler and cheaper.
-In fact, in Section~\ref{sec:computational_issues} we will show that these matrices need not built explicitly, differently from $\mathcal{L}_k$.
+In fact, in Section~\ref{sec:computational_issues} we will show that these matrices {do not need to be explicitly built}, differently from $\mathcal{L}_k$.
 The next step in our construction is to use the information from all the $\mathbb{L}_k$ to build a matrix that accounts for walks of any length $k = 1,2, \ldots$ in the graph.
-To ensure the convergence of the resulting matrix and to align with the intuition behind the construction of walk-based centralities~\cite{MR2736969}, we present a definition that includes a monotonically decreasing sequence of coefficients $\{c_k\}_{k \geq 0}$ to weight the contributions of walks of different lengths. \begin{definition} For any monotone sequence $\{c_k\}_{k\geq 0}$ with $c_k\geq 0$ for all $k$ such that $\sum_{k=0}^{\infty} c_k A^k$ is convergent, the {$k$-walk transformed Laplacian} $\mathbb{L}(\mathbf{c})$ is defined as:
+To ensure the convergence of the resulting matrix and to align with the intuition behind the construction of walk-based centralities~\cite{MR2736969}, we present a definition that includes a monotonically decreasing sequence of coefficients $\{c_k\}_{k \geq 0}$ to weight the contributions of walks of different lengths. \begin{definition} For any {sequence $\{c_k\}_{k\geq 0}$ that is monotonically non-increasing for $k \geq 1$,} and such that $\sum_{k=0}^{\infty} c_k A^k$ is convergent, the {$k$-walk transformed Laplacian} $\mathbb{L}(\mathbf{c})$ is defined as: